CsabaDu/CsabaDu.DynamicTestData/README.md

 - Using exceptionally different optional `ArgsCode?` is extensible, either with functionts and processes.
 (New v1.2.0)
 - `PropertiesToArgs` and `ToParams` methods of `ITestData` interface are useful for passing the selected properties of the `TestData` instance to a test framework defined test data type.
 (Updated 1.5.0)
 - `IExpected` interface facilitates to early access primary type argument value of generic data type instances via non-generic base interface types.
 (New 1.5.0)
 - `ITestCaseName` interface facilitates to compare the equality of two test case instances based on their `TestCase` property value.
-(New 1.6.0)
+(Updated 1.6.2)
 - `TestDataToParams` static method of `DynamicDataSource` class is useful for generating test parameters from a null-checked `ITestData` instance, and getting the `TestCase` property value of the `ITestData` instance as out parameter.
 (New 1.6.0)

 ## Quick Start